LP: Yes.

 LP: Yes, it was and Bill Elliott had a bakery in town.
 Then I worked for E. M. B. - Ed Bogart.

-Int: You also mentioned that you worked for 30 years for the years for the Wayne County Training School.
+for the years for the Wayne County Training School.
 What did you do there?

 LP: Most of the time I was there I was a house mother.

-Int: Can you tell me a little bit about the Training School?
+Int: Can you tell me a little bit about the Training

 LP: It was for mentally handicapped children and they had to have an IQ of at least seventy to be admitted there.
 They had the smaller children who went to school.
 It had a school.
 Of course, most of those buildings have burned now.